nathan-gardner/SECON2023Robot/Documentation/Signoffs/MadisonKelly-signoff-PedestalStorageAndDelivery.md

 - Worst case scenario of three pedestals at a time is analyzed below

 ## Constraints
-- The first constraint for this subsystem is the space available within the robot.
-Like many other subsystems included in this project, the 1’x1’x1’ size constraint for the robot causes the design to need to be as area-effective as possible.
-To abide by this constraint, the size and number of silos will need to be considered.
-There will only be one silo.
-In order to save as much space as possible, the silo will only be tall enough to store three pedestals at once and only wide enough to fit the pedestals and a small gap for the proximity sensor.
+- The 1’x1’x1’ size constraint for the robot causes the design to need to be as area-effective as possible.
+There will only be one silo that is 5.5 in (height) x 2.25 in (width) x 2.25 inches (length).

-- Because the robot contains only one silo that can hold at most three pedestals, there needs to be a way to detect if there are three pedestals present.
-The plan is to drop off the first three collected and then two sets of two after that, so there also needs to be a way to detect if there are three pedestals present in the silo.
-To abide by these constraints, two proximity sensors will be placed in the silo to send a signal back to the controller to interrupt the main course and drop off the pedestals.
+- There will be two proximity sensors placed in the silo to send a signal back to the controller to interrupt the main course and drop off the pedestals.

 - The servo motor selected for the silo extension and pedestal drop off should be able to withstand the weight of at most three pedestals and the weight of the silo itself.
-In the worst case, the motor will have 0.0618 kg (the weight of three pedestals) + 0.1 kg (the weight of the silo).
+In the worst case, the motor will have 0.0618 kg (the weight of three pedestals) + 0.06287 kg (the weight of the silo).
+It will need at least 3.495 $kg \ast cm$ of torque to function.

 - Calculations for the rotation angle of the servo motor are in the analysis section below.
 The silo will need to open widde enough to let the statue fit through which will require .318 rotations or 115 degrees.
 The silo will remain open until enough time has elapsed that it can close again without trapping the statue within the silo.